IoanZ1994/CS-Fundamentals-via-ASP.NET-Web-Apps/README.md

-##The condition of the challenges is indicated in the links below:
+## The conditions of the challenges are indicated in the links below:

 Challenge 1                               - https://www.devu.com/tutorials/cs-asp/articles/challenge-1